Low spin solutions of Higher Spin Gravity: BPST instanton: Chiral Higher Spin Gravity

 The following diagram shows how fields 'talk' to each other at the free level

 Interactions correspond to certain deformations of these free equations that are formally consistent (hence, gauge invariant) and obey locality (hence, make sense).
-The most general ansatz reads \besubeqs \esubeqs The free equations impose certain boundary conditions on the first three vertices: \besubeqs \esubeqs Here, $e=e^{AA'}\, y_A \bry_{A'}$.
+The most general ansatz reads \besubeqs \esubeqs Here, we assumed that the free equations \eqref{linearizeddata} result from linearization of the equations above, hence, for example, the background vierbein $e^{AA'}$ can be absorbed into the full master-field $\omega$.
+The free equations \eqref{linearizeddata} impose certain boundary conditions on the first three vertices: \besubeqs \esubeqs Here, $e=e^{AA'}\, y_A \bry_{A'}$.
 In order to systematically introduce interactions we need the efficient language of symbols of operators.

 \paragraph{Poly-differential operators.} Vertices $\mathcal{V}$ and $\mathcal{U}$ encode certain contractions of indices of their arguments, e.g.

 where we omitted $\bry$.
 It is convenient to represent such structures via poly-differential operators